Where did the name Cross Keys come from?

 The connection between the crossed keys insignia and satisfying customers' needs was the "key" that Bill had been looking for.
 He said, "I had been leaning away from the name Cross Keys because of my family's connection to the farm, but the identification of the crossed keys with excellent service was a compelling reason to make our decision.
 At our next board meeting, I presented a sample logo with the keys on some sample stationery, and on October 16, 1989, our directors immediately adopted our new name and the symbol that we still proudly use today."

 We chose the name Cross Keys Bank because we thought it represented a long and proud history of excellence in service to our customers.
 Since the name change in 1989 the world has changed a great deal.
-We have opened offices in Monroe, West Monroe, Rayville, and Shreveport, LA, and we have a virtual presence at www.CrossKeys.Bank along with our Cross Keys Bank mobile application that gives us the opportunity to deliver our excellence in service to the palm of our customers' hands anywhere in the world.
+We have opened offices in Monroe, West Monroe, Rayville, Shreveport, and Bossier City, LA, and we have a virtual presence at www.CrossKeys.Bank along with our Cross Keys Bank mobile application that gives us the opportunity to deliver our excellence in service to the palm of our customers' hands anywhere in the world.
 We are proud of the name Cross Keys Bank, and we are certain the crossed keys and the measure of excellence they symbolize will continue to serve us well as we continue to grow.

 So that's the long version.
 The short version is that we are different; we have been around since 1902, and our core values are service with honor and integrity!
 Our mission at Cross Keys Bank is to help our customers succeed.
 By their success, we will succeed!